qutip/qutip-doc/development/ideas/tensorflow-data-backend.rst

     :depth: 3

-QuTiP's data layer provides the mathematical operations needed to work with quantum states and operators, i.e. `Qobjs`, inside QuTiP.
+QuTiP's data layer provides the mathematical operations needed to work with quantum states and operators, i.e. `Qobj`s, inside QuTiP.
 As part of Google Summer of Code 2020, the data layer was rewritten to allow new backends to be added more easily and for different backends to interoperate with each other.
 Backends using in-memory spares and dense matrices already exist,